-On May 4, 2017, HB 270 was signed into law, requiring schools that are served by public water to test for the presence of lead in all drinking water outlets.
-As required by the legislation, Frederick County Public Schools (FCPS) has been testing water outlets at schools for the presence of lead.
-FCPS began sampling in October 2018 and will continue to test for the remainder of the 2018-2019 school year.
-See the October news release here.
+Under Maryland law*, schools that are served by public water are required to test for the presence of lead in all drinking water outlets.
+As required, Frederick County Public Schools (FCPS) has been testing water outlets at schools for the presence of lead.
+FCPS began sampling in January 2022 and will continue to test for the remainder of the 2021-2022 school year.

-The law and associated regulation define drinking water outlets as "an ice-making machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption."
+The law and associated regulation define drinking water outlets used for drinking water and food preparation, such as an ice machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption.
 The law and regulation also mandate that sampling must be done while school is in session.
 Therefore, no sampling could be done over the summer months.

 The sampling process is defined by the regulation and the preparations that were required for sampling include:

-- Confirming the location of each water source.
+- Confirming the location of each water fixture.